-Goal 4-1:Preserve and enhance Santa Rosa's community character through attractive urban and environmental design and intentional development.
+Goal 4-1: Preserve and enhance Santa Rosa's community character through attractive urban and environmental design and intentional development.

-- Policy 4-1.1: Preserve and enhance the visual value of the city's natural waterways, hillsides, historic districts, structures, and landscapes. - Action 4-1.1: Maintain view corridors to natural ridgelines and natural landmarks, such as Taylor Mountain and Bennett Mountain, by updating the Zoning Code hillside development standards. - Action 4-1.2: Maintain and restore the floodplain and riparian vegetation along the city's network of creeks and further develop trails along creeks to serve as an alternative transportation network. - Policy 4-1.2: Strengthen and emphasize community focal points, visual landmarks, and features that contribute to the identity of Santa Rosa by applying the design concepts and standards of the Zoning Code, Design Guidelines, Preservation District Plans, Bicycle and Pedestrian Plan, and the Citywide Creek Master Plan, including, but not limited to, Old Courthouse Square, DeTurk Round Barn, Railroad Square Water Tower, St. Rose School, Hotel La Rose, Santa Rosa Creek, Luther Burbank Home and Gardens, Juilliard Park. and views to the hills.

-- Action 4-1.3: Update the City's Design Guidelines, Objective Design Standards, and/or Zoning Code, as appropriate, to:
+- Policy 4-1.1: Preserve and enhance the visual beauty and value of the city's natural waterways, hillsides, historic districts, buildings, structures, and landscapes. - Action 4-1.1: Maintain view corridors from public vantage points to natural ridgelines and natural landmarks, such as Taylor Mountain and Bennett Mountain. - Action 4-1.2: Maintain and restore the floodplain and riparian vegetation along the city's network of creeks and further develop paths along creeks to serve as an alternative transportation network. - Policy 4-1.2: Strengthen and emphasize community focal points, visual landmarks, and features that contribute to the identity of Santa Rosa by applying the design concepts and standards of the Zoning Code, Design Guidelines, Historic Combining Districts, Bicycle and Pedestrian Plan, and the Citywide Creek Master Plan. - Action 4-1.3: Update the City's Design Guidelines, Objective Design Standards, and/or Zoning Code, as appropriate, to:

-- Expand objective standards for residential development in compliance with State requirements.
+- Expand and refine objective design standards for residential development in compliance with State requirements and to create objective measures that relate to site context and promote livable environments.

-- Require landscape design to be related to the natural setting and graded areas in new development and revegetated with native plants as fire resistance allows.
+- Require landscape design to relate to the natural setting.
+Minimize grading for new development and revegetate graded areas around structures with native plants, as fire resistance allows.

-- Require structures in new developments to step with the slope of the site and absorb site topography through use of split-level designs.
+- Require structures in new developments to step with the slope of the site and its topography through use of split-level designs.

 - Policy 4-1.3: Enhance and strengthen the visual quality of major entry routes into the city and major corridors that link neighborhoods with downtown.

 - Action 4-1.4:Develop and implement a

 strategy for gateways, depicted in

 Figure 4-2, that enhances their

 visual quality and supports

 placemaking, economic

 development, active

 transportation, and other,

 complementary City goals.

+- Action 4-1.5: Explore the feasibility of adopting alternative zoning standards, such as a form-based code, focused on design.